 Module A provides the student with an overall understanding and introduction to the field of healthcare, particularly as it relates to the "multi-skilled" Patient Care Technician.
 Included in this module is an introduction to healthcare, infection control, safety and emergencies, legal and ethical responsibilities, communication and interpersonal skills, and skills involved in observations, recording, and reporting.
 Prerequisite: None.
-Lecture Hours: o8o Lab Hours: ooo Other Hours: ooo.
+Lecture Hours: 080 Lab Hours: 000 Other Hours: 000.